filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sealing-as-a-service/index.md

 toc: true
 ---

-## What is Sealing-as-a-Service?
+## Overview

 In a traditional setup, a Storage Provider needs high-end hardware to build out a [sealing pipeline]({{<relref "sealing-pipeline">}}).
-That hardware is not cheap and sometimes not readily available.
-Sealing-as-a-Service is a service in which another provider does the sealing for you.
-As a Storage Provider you provide the data to the sealer, who seals the data into sectors and provides you with sealed sectors in exchange for a service cost.
+Storage providers with hardware cost or availability constraints can use _Sealing-as-a-Service_, a service in which another provider performs sector sealing on the storage providers behalf.
+In this model, the following occurs:

+1. The storage provider provides the data to the sealer
+1. The sealer seals the data into sectors.
+1. The sealer returns the sealed sectors in exchange for a service cost.

+## Benefits

+Sealing-as-a-service provides multiple benefits for storage providers:

+- Available storage can be filled faster, thereby maximizing block rewards, without investing in a complex, expensive sealing pipeline.
+- Bigger deals can be onboarded, as Sealing-as-a-Service essentially offers a burst capability in your sealing capacity.
+Thus, storage providers can take on larger deals without worrying about sealing time and not meeting client expectations.
+- Storage capacity on the Filecoin network can be expanded without investing in a larger sealing pipeline.

 Other solutions are possible where the sealing partner seals CC sectors for you, which you in turn [snap up]({{<relref "snap-deals">}}) to data sectors.

 See the following video from [Aligned](https://aligned.co/sealing-as-a-service) about their offering of Sealing-as-a-Service:
 {{< youtube "v4l1lGsUXvs" >}}
 <!--TODO STEF Sounds great.
 Who (plural) is providing this?
 What does it cost?
 What are the terms?
 What is the turnaround time?
 How risky is it? -->

-## Benefits of Sealing-as-a-Service

-There are multiple benefits that Sealing-as-a-Service enables for Storage Providers.

-- With Sealing-as-a-Service you can fill up your available storage faster, so you can start earning maximum block rewards without investing in a complex, expensive sealing pipeline.
-- You can potentially onboard bigger deals, that you might otherwise not be able to seal in time in order to meet customer expectations.
-Sealing-as-a-Service essentially offers a burst capability in your sealing capacity.
-- You can expand your storage capacity on the Filecoin network without investing in a big(ger) sealing pipeline.